Helewud/helewud/README.md

 ## Hi there 👋🏾

-I'm Okikijesu Elewude, a Software Engineer and Graphic Designer focused on developing backend systems for web applications.
+I'm **Okikijesu Elewude**, a Software Engineer and Graphic Designer focused on developing backend systems for web applications.
 I'm currently an undergraduate student of Computer Science at Federal University Lokoja, Nigeria and also a freelancer.

 I'm an enthusiast for technolgy, gadgets, world histories and sharing technical knowledge from my personal learning path.
 Also I like talking about the Gospel of Christ.